 (d) Rotary Foundation directorate.
 The Rotary Foundation directorate shall include committees on Paul Harris Fellowships, Polio Plus project, international projects, and Medical Supply Network.
 In addition, the President or the Board may assign other committees to the directorate as deemed necessary.

 (e) Service Projects directorate.
-The service projects directorate shall include committees on the Salvation Army Bell Ringing, Highway Cleanup, 4-Way Speech Contest, FHS/UA Rotary Scholarship, Service above Self Banquet, New Generations, Youth Exchange and RYLA.
+The service projects directorate shall include committees on the Salvation Army Bell Ringing, Highway or Trail Cleanup, 4-Way Speech Contest, FHS/UA Rotary Scholarship, Service above Self Banquet, New Generations, Youth Exchange and RYLA.
 In addition, the President or the Board may assign other committees to the directorate as deemed necessary.

 (f) Other Committees: The President and the Board may appoint ad hoc committees as deemed necessary.